Second order¶

 , default:0

 ) –tikhonov regularizer value.
-Set this to 0 when using trust region.
 Defaults to 0.

 -